Loop Trolley: Before operation

 Construction began in March 2015 with a budget of $51 million and anticipated annual ridership of 394,000 passengers.
 The trackwork was half done by November 2015 and was completed in November 2016.
 During construction, some shops and restaurants saw decreased foot traffic and sales.
 Some businesses moved; others closed permanently.
 One business owner called the Loop Trolley "a solution in need of a problem".

+Originally, the service was operated by a separate non-profit entity called the Loop Trolley Company.
 In 2017, trolley officials projected that the first year of operation would see farebox revenue of $394,433 with all-day, seven-day service.

 The first of three streetcars being refurbished and modified for the line was delivered on February 16, 2017, and the second on March 30, 2017.
 On March 26, 2017, car No. 001 was towed along the line to check the tracks and clearances at station platforms, becoming the first streetcar to be moved along the Loop Trolley line, though not under its own power.

 In 2018, Loop Trolley officials said the first year's operating budget would be $1.3 million, of which $850,000 would come through the sales tax.

 The line's opening was delayed several times as completion of a third trolley car fell behind schedule.
 Eventually, Loop Trolley officials decided to operate a temporarily reduced schedule with two trolleys until the third was delivered.

 In November 2018, the Loop Trolley Company announced that the line would open on November 15, 2018, but snow delayed the opening one more day.